 Bacteria may develop gene mutations causing resistance spontaneously or on mobile genes.
 When a group of bacteria are exposed to an antibiotic, the ones that are resistant survive to multiply more of that bacteria.
 The more antibiotics are given, the more resistant bacteria are produced.
 This is called "antibiotic pressure" toward resistance.
 Reducing unnecessary antibiotic exposure allows populations of bacteria to revert to more susceptible strains.

 What are symptoms and signs of a person infected with bacteria carrying NDM-1?

 Bacteria from the Enterobacteriaceae family are the most common cause of urinary infections.
 They can also cause bloodstream infections (sepsis), pneumonia, or wound infections.
-Symptoms and signs reflect the site of the infection.
-Most patients will have fever and fatigue.
+Symptoms and signs depend on the location of the infection.
+Most people will have fever and fatigue and sometimes confusion.
 If bacteria enter the bloodstream, patients may go into shock.
 Symptoms do not differ between bacteria that express NDM-1 and those that do not.
-However, patients who have bacteria producing NDM-1 will not respond to most conventional antibiotics and are at high risk for complications.
+However, patients who have bacteria producing NDM-1 will not respond to most conventional antibiotics and are at high risk for complications or death.

 Laboratories routinely test bacteria for susceptibility to antibiotics.
 Strains that produce NDM-1 will show resistance to penicillins, cephalosporins, and carbapenems.
 Because carbapenem resistance is still uncommon, resistance to these agents raises suspicion of an NDM-1 or CRE strain, although not all will be NDM-1.
 If the patient has recently been to an area where NDM-1 is common, like India or Pakistan, this increases the probability that the strain is producing NDM-1.